Dynasty Warriors 6: Gameplay

-Musou Token which enables the use of Musou Rage have been removed.
+The Musou Token that enables the use of Musou Rage has been removed.
 It is instead replaced by Tome item drop which allows the use of unique special attacks.
 There are five types of attacks; Swift Attack (increases the player's stats), Volley (launches waves of arrows), Fire (sets eruptions of fire), True Speed (boosts the player's speed), and Rockfall (launches giant boulders from above).

-Dueling from Dynasty Warriors 4 returns, but has been revamped; duels now take place on the battlefield and the nearby soldiers will circle around the two fighters, and other officers may jump into the circle, as opposed to the duel taking place in an arena that appears out of nowhere.
+Dueling from Dynasty Warriors 4 returns, but has been revamped.
+Duels now occur on the battlefield and the nearby soldiers will circle around the two fighters, and other officers may jump into the circle, as opposed to the duel taking place in an arena that appears out of nowhere.

-Bases have been altered too; they are bigger and where, before, in order to open the outer gate to a base, the player had to defeat a defense captain, now they must simply break it down with attacks.
+Bases have also been altered.
+They are larger and the player can now simply break down the outer gate with attacks instead of having to defeat a defense captain.
 There is also a new corporal unit which guards bases.
 Defeating troops and corporals within the base reduces the base's defense.
-When the defense of the base drops to zero, the player has claimed the base.
-However, defeating the corporal is worth defeating 20 troops while defeating the guard captain will automatically capture the base.
+When the defense of the base drops to zero, the player will claim the base.
+However, defeating the corporal is equivalent to defeating 20 troops while defeating the guard captain will automatically capture the base.

 Two new 'innovations' to the series are the abilities to swim and climb ladders.
 The ladder means that the player can now climb onto castle battlements in scenarios such as the Battle of Hu Lao Gate, and dispose of enemy ballistas and the new 'guard' unit.
-The first ties in with the improvements to enemy AI, allowing them to travel across rivers and other bodies of water in order to attack you or allied bases.
+The first ties in with the improvements to enemy AI, allowing them to travel across rivers and other bodies of water in order to attack the player or allied bases.
 Swimming is now a part of scenarios such as the Battle of Fan Castle.

 Characters

-The original game features a total of 41 playable characters, a step-down from the previous installment in the series, which featured 48 playable characters.
+The original game features 41 playable characters, a step-down from the previous installment in the series, which featured 48 playable characters.
 The seven removed characters are Da Qiao, Jiang Wei, Meng Huo, Pang De, Xing Cai, Zhu Rong, and Zuo Ci.
-Other than brief mentions in cutscenes and character biographies in-game, they otherwise do not make appearance in the game at all.
-Unlike previous games which featured Musou Modes for all characters, only seventeen of the playable characters received stories, while the others are playable only in Free Mode and Challenge Mode.
-Dynasty Warriors 6: Special adds Musou Mode for six more characters, while the PSP port of the game adds Meng Huo back to the roster, bringing the character count to 42.
+Other than brief mentions in cutscenes and character biographies in-game, they do not make any appearances.
+Unlike previous games which featured Musou Modes for all characters, just 17 of the playable characters received stories, while the others are only playable in Free Mode and Challenge Mode.
+Dynasty Warriors 6: Special adds Musou Mode for six more characters, while the PSP port adds Meng Huo back to the roster, bringing the character count to 42.